 What is a Productive Cough?

 A productive cough is where you expel a lot of mucus with every cough.
-You can typically hear a lot of mucus in the lungs when breathing and of course when coughing.
+You can typically hear a lot of mucus in the lungs (that telltale wet cough sound) when breathing and, of course, when coughing.
 The lungs can often feel “swampy” or “boggy” in nature.

 But guess what?